 Logistics Guide: Executing a Seamless Office Seating Overhaul

-This guide provides a definitive framework for executing a large-scale office seating overhaul.
-We will move beyond the aesthetics of furniture selection to address the rigorous demands of logistical planning, ergonomic compliance, and the responsible decommissioning of legacy assets.
+This guide provides a practical framework for executing a large-scale office seating overhaul.
+We will move beyond the aesthetics of furniture selection to address the logistical planning, ergonomic compliance, and responsible decommissioning of legacy assets.
 For a deeper dive into the intersection of physiology and technical design, refer to The 2026 Workstation White Paper: Converging Ergonomic Science and Sustainable Engineering.

 The Ergonomic Imperative: Designing for a Diverse Workforce

 The primary objective of any seating overhaul is to achieve a state of "ergonomic neutral" for every employee.
 However, the reality of a modern workforce is one of extreme anthropometric diversity.
-A one-size-fits-all approach inevitably fails both the 5th percentile female (averaging 155cm) and the 95th percentile male (averaging 185cm).
+A one-size-fits-all approach inevitably fails both the 5th percentile female (commonly modeled around 155cm in many datasets) and the 95th percentile male (commonly modeled around 185cm).

-According to the BIFMA G1-2013 Ergonomics Guideline for Furniture, furniture must accommodate at least 90% of the population.
-When we model these two extremes, the logistical necessity of high-adjustability becomes clear.
+According to the BIFMA G1-2013 Ergonomics Guideline for Furniture, furniture should be designed to accommodate at least a large majority of the user population (often operationalized as about 90%).
+When we model two stature extremes, the logistical necessity of high-adjustability becomes clear.

 Modeling the Ergonomic Gap

-Based on our scenario modeling for a diverse workforce, we identified the following requirements for a standard fixed-height desk environment:
+Based on a scenario model using typical anthropometric ratios, you might see requirements like the following for a standard fixed-height desk environment:

 User Profile Stature Recommended Seat Height Recommended Desk Height Ergonomic Gap (Standard 73.7cm Desk)